 Fellowships are an opportunity to dedicate time each week to adventure into the cutting edges of science and technology solutions that are being used to respond to today’s most pressing problems.
 Fellows partner with mentors from around the globe and venture deep into a topic that resonates with them and fuels their motivation.
 Research often finds an outlet in science fairs, engineering competitions, maker faires, and real-world solutions that make a meaningful difference in the world.
 As fellows gain expertise and talk with experts, many fellows go on to publish books, mobile apps and games, and YouTube videos to leave a legacy worthy of college scholarships and internship applications.They produce meaningful projects and unique contributions that don’t simply add to their resume but engage them as autonomous and purposeful learners.

 We help you pick your topic!
 Fellows choose from diverse fields of study which pique their imaginations and resonate with their unique talents and individual passions.
 Their real-world project suggestions must make valuable contributions to the community that will be shared and disseminated with published materials, digital artifacts, competition entries, and teaching opportunities.
 A discussion with a fellowship coordinator allows us a chance to partner your interests with real world scientists, charitable organizations, and successful entrepreneurs looking to support students pursuing STEM.

-View of playlist of recent fellowship projects
+View of YouTube playlist of recent fellowship projects

-Mentors from around the globe are solicited to assist our research fellows as they face the challenges of their project.
+Mentors from around the globe are solicited to assist our research fellows as they face the challenges of their projects.
 Mentors communicate their own experience and take special interest in helping each fellow develop into a successful professional with unique interest and skills in their chosen field.
 Innovation Lab Research Fellows’ mentors are specifically expected to:

 ● Help the Research Fellow arrive at clearly stated goals and objectives of any proposed research projects;